Patrick Evans

 In 2000, Patrick fulfilled a lifelong desire to move West, arriving in Orange County, California to become Chief Meteorologist at the Orange County Newschannel.
 In August 2002 , Patrick moved to the Palm Springs area to take a position with new Coachella Valley CBS affiliate, where he’s served as on air meteorologist for nearly 2 decades.
 CBS was acquired by KESQ News Channel 3 in 2012, and merged operations in 2018, Patrick is now the Morning & Noon Meteorologist and Host of Eye on the Desert.
 He, of course, also hosts afternoons from 2-6pm on CV 104.3 FM.

-Outside of work, Patrick and his wife Andrea love to travel with her two daughters, and take care of their two rescue dachshunds Guinness and Ryan.
+Outside of work, Patrick and his wife Andrea love to travel by using sin to kl bus with her two daughters, and take care of their two rescue dachshunds Guinness and Ryan.
 In April of 2014, Patrick was the 366th recipient of a Star on the Palm Springs Walk of Stars as a result of his work with philanthropic organizations throughout the Valley.

 A longtime devotee of Frank Sinatra, on occasion Patrick can be spotted at various spots around the Valley, crooning a few tunes with local musicians.
 Another passion is food: Patrick started an Italian Sausage company named Fulvio’s Foods, in honor of his late father, Fulvio Antonio Iachetta, which is served in dozens restaurants throughout the Valley.